-Sunshine carrots is a simple, tasty glazed carrot recipe from the good members of Thorn Grove Baptist Church.
+Sunshine Carrots is a simple carrot side dish with a semi-sweet orange and ginger glaze.
+The recipe comes to me by way of the good members of Thorn Grove Baptist Church, and their 1978 cookbook.
 The woman who submitted the recipe was a widow in her early fifties.
 She was a florist by trade, active in the choir and a teacher at summer Bible schools.

 - Slice carrots into one inch chunks.
 Add to a pot of salted water and bring to a boil.
 Cover and cook for 15-20 minutes until carrots are tender.
 Drain the water.

 - In a medium saucepan combine sugar, cornstarch, salt, and ginger.
 Add orange juice concentrate and water and bring pan to medium-high heat, stirring constantly.
 Cook and stir until mixture bubbles, then allow to boil for about a minute, stirring occasionally.
 Stir in butter, if desired.

 - Add drained carrots to the saucepan and toss to coat.
 If desired, top with chives or finely chopped fresh parsley.